How common is public sex?

-Planes, trains, cemeteries and confessionals?
-These are just some of the places where people have been caught having sexual encounters in recent news.
+Many people ask “Is public sex legal in California?”, or “Do people actually have sex in public?”.
+Planes, trains, cemeteries, and confessionals are just some of the places where people have been caught having sexual encounters in recent news.
 There will always be those people who enjoy living life on the proverbial “edge.”
-According to various online studies, up to a 25% of respondents reported having had sex in a public place.
+According to various online studies, up to 25% of respondents reported having had sex in a public place.

 Yet, while these folks have dared their senses into some imaginative and sometimes dangerous public places, it may lead to trouble with the law.
 While it may seem harmless in the heat of the moment, there are real dangers and potentially expensive, long-lasting, and in some cases, life-changing consequences if you are busted in the act.

 Public Sex Laws in California